joel-sparc/platform-api-node-client/README.md

     // nothing special here...
     var Client = require('platform-api-node-client');

-API clients are bound to a specific server host and port, and a specific client landlord.
-The landlord value should be the same value you would provide for the `l` parameter when using the REST API directly.
-The key value should be the private key corresponding with the public key used when defining the landlord.
+API clients are bound to a specific server host and port, and a specific client domain.
+The domain value should be the same value you would provide for the `d` parameter when using the REST API directly.
+The key value should be the private key corresponding with the public key used when defining the domain.
 E.g.,

     var client = new Client({
         host: 'localhost',
         port: 3000,
-        landlord: 'sparc',
+        domain: 'sparc',
         key: require('fs').readFileSync(__dirname + '/rsa_private.pem')
     });